 Semi-truck drivers and the companies they work for have a duty to operate their vehicles in a safe and responsible manner.
 Unsafe driving, overloaded tractors, substandard maintenance, dangerous tires or other unsafe practices put innocent lives at risk.
+This is an area where victims often call on our Tucson truck accident lawyers to help out.

 National research demonstrates that people in passenger vehicles are especially vulnerable in collisions with large trucks because of the difference in weight between the two.
 For example, a fully loaded semi-truck usually weighs in excess of 80,000 pounds and may be 65 to 75 feet long, while an average passenger automobile weighs approximately 4,009 pounds.